assaultcube/AC/docs/mappers_readme.txt

 If you want send us the maps you will make, you need to read the following lines.
-These rules/definitions are necessary because the maps that come with an ActionCube release should be high-quality.
+These rules/definitions are necessary because the maps that come with an ActionCube release must be of high-quality.

 - AC maps should look a bit grim, dusky .